jsimpson/jsimpson.github.io/_posts/2018-07-10-migrating-active-rails-sessions-redis-psql.md

 ActiveRecord::SessionStore treats session data a bit differently, though, and hashes the data values.
 Because of the discrepancy between the two session stores, I had to find a way to translate the session data from redis to ActiveRecord::SessionStore.

-Thankfully Rails and ActiveRecord::SessionStore has a couple of nice features to help with this.
+Thankfully Rails and ActiveRecord::SessionStore have a couple of nice features to help with this.

 # Piecing things together